Understand the common fields that define the core RudderStack event data structure.

 Important considerations for using timestamps in analysis

-When importing historical events, timestamp should be used to preserve chronological order.
+When importing historical events, use the timestamp field to preserve the chronological order.

 SDK sources